AESTHET1C/EWFWC-Firmware/Documentation/EWFWC Firmware Documentation.md

 Due to the wiring method of the wheel LEDs, the Firmware must verify that no accidental shorts are made between the frame and ground.
 To do this, a quick (2-second) and automated self-check sequence occurs on power-up.
 This check involves attempting to power the LEDs in both polarities and detecting if a brown-out reset is caused.
 The sequence also accounts for standard supply noise.

-If the LEDs are found to be shorted, the status (red) LED on the EWFWC board will continuously flash to indicate an error.
+If a brownout occurs, the status (red) LED on the EWFWC board will continuously flash to indicate an error.
 Normal operation of the Firmware continues with the LED output disabled.
 This error state can be cleared by removing the short and resetting the EWFWC board.

 #Wiring Connections